benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 <!-- markup (zero or more items) goes here -->
 ```

-Just like in the React tutorial, lets take a look at what a simple shopping list component might look like in svelte.
+Just like in the React tutorial, lets take a look at what a simple shopping list component might look like in svelte, to get a feel for what a _real_ component looks like.

 ```html
 <!-- Filename: `ShoppingList.svelte` -->